zenomt/jsonld-terse/README.md

 thousands) of Kbytes of JavaScript.

-[This project][] proposes the “[Terse](terse.md)” profile, a simplified, constrained, backward-compatible profile of JSON-LD, inspired by [Turtle][] (Terse RDF Triple Language).
+[This project][] proposes the “[Terse](terse.md)” profile, a simplified, constrained, backward-compatible profile of JSON-LD, inspired by [Turtle][] (the Terse RDF Triple Language).
 The Terse profile is intended for pure Linked Data applications that don’t require compatibility with ad hoc JSON documents, and therefore don’t require the complexity of the full JSON-LD toolset.
-It leverages the ubiquity of JSON document parsers for most popular programming languages and environments, including web browsers, to eliminate the need to load large lexical analyzer and parser implementations for the common RDF serialization formats (such as Turtle) typically used in pure Linked Data applications.
-Conforming documents are intended to be easy for humans and computers to write and read.
+It leverages the ubiquity of JSON document parsers for most popular programming languages and environments (including web browsers) to eliminate the need to load large parser implementations for common RDF serialization formats (such as Turtle) typically used in pure Linked Data applications.
+Conforming documents are intended to be easy for humans and computers to read and write.

 The [reference implementation](jsonld-terse.js), which parses documents conforming to this profile, is about 200 lines of non-minified JavaScript with a compressed transfer size of about 2100 bytes.
+Graphs are parsed into interconnected Plain Old JavaScript Objects.
+Parsed graphs can be rendered to a JSON-LD tree representation rooted from any node, or to an array of RDF triples.
 This implementation intentionally doesn’t expand `@list`s into RDF Lists, since the RDF List construct is much harder to work with than JavaScript `Array`s.
 Also, this implementation only processes URIs, since web browser JavaScript doesn’t provide native IRI processing functions.
 IRIs in documents will be converted to URIs according to JavaScript’s [`URL`][URL api] API.

 The Terse profile is provisionally identified by the URI